SPORT LEISURE AND OTHER ACTIVITIES

 Australian Open tennis, Melbourne, VIC

 As one of only four Grand Slams on the international tennis calendar, Australia is fortunate to host this world-class spectacle.
 Held on the doorstep of Melbourne’s CBD, the Australian Open provides easy access to the best men’s and women’s tennis players across the globe for two thrilling weeks.
-It’s coupled with a stellar line-up of first-rate musical acts.
+It’s coupled with lots of great food and drinks and fun activations for all ages to enjoy.

 Nearby parks: BIG4 Melbourne or BIG4 Dandenong.